gbmhunter/blog/content/posts/2020/09-30-september-2020-updates/_index.md

 * Added more online simulation tools to the {{% link text="Circuit Simulation page" src="/electronics/general/circuit-simulation" %}}.

-* Added a new page on {{% link text="555 Timer Circuits" src="/electronics/circuit-design/555-timer-circuits" %}}.
+* Added a new page on ~~555 Timer Circuits~~.
 Added a [555 timer calculator to NinjaCalc](https://ninja-calc.mbedded.ninja/calculators/electronics/ics/555-timer-astable-rt-rb-c) (which is also embedded on the 555 Timer Circuits page).

-    {{% figure src="/electronics/circuit-design/555-timer-circuits/555-timer-schematic-for-astable-operation-ti.png" width="400px" %}}
+    {{% figure src="/electronics/components/timers-and-multivibrators/555-timer-schematic-for-astable-operation-ti.png" width="400px" %}}

+  **UPDATE 2021-05-22**: The 555 timer info has been moved to the {{% link text="Timers And Multivibrators page" src="/electronics/components/timers-and-multivibrators" %}}.

 * Updated the {{% link text="Mbed Studio page" src="/programming/integrated-development-environments-ides/mbed-studio" %}}.